 Award funds reflecting allowable project costs must be obligated before the end of the award period.
-Obligated funds cover monies spent and expenses for all approved items in the award financial information that your agency has incurred but has not yet paid.
-Your agency has up to 120 days after the end of the award period to request reimbursement for funds obligated.
+Obligated funds cover monies spent, and expenses incurred but not yet paid, for any approved items listed in the award package.
+Your organization has up to 120 days after the end of the award period to pay for eligible expenses previously incurred, and to request reimbursement for any remaining eligible balance.
+You may not list an accrual on your final SF-425.
+Request an extension if you will not be able to pay for any obligations within the time frames listed above.